Ash7erix/Food-Manufacture/README.md

 # Food-Manufacture
-App for the Food Manufacture Problem
+App for the Food Manufacture Problem '12.1 Food Manufacture' from the book 'Model Building in Mathematical Programming, Fifth Edition by H. Paul Williams.'